openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 implemented using `mo.back.replacement.BackReplacementPattern` as a base class and works the same way as [Generic Middle Phase Transformations](#generic-middle-phase-transformations).

-Refer to the `extensions/back/GatherNormalizer.py` for the example of such type of transformation.
+Refer to the `extensions/back/GatherNormalizer.py` for the example of a such type of transformation.

 ## See Also
 * [Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™](../../IR_and_opsets.md)